Background GradientBackground Gradient

 Today, October 6, 2025, OpenAI has officially entered the agent-building arena with the launch of AgentKit.
 As a major force in the AI ecosystem, OpenAI's entry with a new visual workflow builder is a significant event.
 But for developers already working with powerful existing tools, the critical question is: how does this brand-new platform stack up against the competition?

-This article provides a developer-focused first look at AgentKit, comparing its architecture, developer experience, and UI capabilities against established frameworks.
-We'll examine its strengths and weaknesses relative to the open-source automation powerhouse n8n, and introduce Inkeep, a comprehensive agent platform that aims to provide the best of both worlds.
+We'll examine AgentKit's strengths and weaknesses relative to the open-source automation powerhouse n8n, and introduce Inkeep, a comprehensive agent platform that aims to provide the best of both worlds, and more.

 OpenAI's AgentKit: The Polished Chat Experience